-For those who save money on dry cleaning bills and instead iron at home, ironing organizers are available that feature hooks at the bottom on which to hang the board, with a shelf above for the iron itself and other supplies.
+For those who save money on dry cleaning bills and instead iron at home, ironing organizers Link opens in a new tab are available that feature hooks at the bottom on which to hang the board, with a shelf above for the iron itself and other supplies.
 If you have ever had an ironing board get bumped and fall away from the wall and against your head, you know this is a valuable tool.

 Build a Laundry Butler

 Some homes do not have a dedicated laundry room.
 The units are tucked in the corner of a room or take up the entirety of a closet.
 If this describes your setup, build a laundry butler you can store in a bedroom closet and roll to the area when you do laundry.
-This version features three baskets that slide in and out and allow you to separate dirty clothes into lights, darks and delicates.
+This version Link opens in a new tab features three baskets that slide in and out and allow you to separate dirty clothes into lights, darks and delicates.
 The tray on top will hold your laundry supplies.

 Watch this Video

 Clutterdiet.com created this video that lists the 12 elements of a well-organized laundry room.
 It includes many of the tips above as well as suggestions such as to keep a basket handy for socks that lose their match and a piggy bank in which to put loose change from pockets.

 In addition to organizing your laundry room and keeping it that way, also be sure to clean it regularly.
 Clear the lint trap after each load and schedule regular cleaning of your dryer hose and duct.
 Also wipe down the surfaces weekly.
 Lint, hair and dust accumulates quickly in the laundry room, and the last thing you want to do is place items on top of the dryer to fold only to have them come away in need of a run through the cycles again.
 Opt for a trashcan with a lid in the room to keep the lint and other debris inside.